DOUGLAS PYLE

 Duration

-2 months to v1 patterns.
-9 months to v2 patterns.
+2 months to create v1 patterns.
+6 months to adopt v2 patterns.

 Picture